fyfserena/angular-projects/README.md

 Quick learn challenge: I am going to finish this in 24 hours.
 Start from March 9th 22:00 - March 11th 22:00 (sry I lose.
 Too many thing to catch up here.
 Plus I have coursework to do).

+I self-taught Angular framework out of interest and need for building full stack projects in cs4111 and cs6998.

+I built this shopping website and host it on AWS S3! [check it out](http://angular-project-s3.s3-website-us-west-2.amazonaws.com/) .

+The website is not thing special but it contains all the basic functions such as create, update, search, and delete object.

+Another than getting myself familiar with angular framework, I also catch up knowledge about html and css.

+Fun learning process!

 ## Part 1.
 Angular  Notes

 -- a frontend framework but has similar logic as a backend design